machal/cssmine-content/content/transformations-3.md

 Too Many Browsers Will Give You a Headache
 ==========================================

-The arrival of the Chrome desktop browser launched new "Browser Wars" and the first "Battle of Browsers" took place on the mobile device battlefield.
+The arrival of the Chrome desktop browser launched new “Browser Wars” and the first “Battle of Browsers” took place on the mobile device battlefield.
 Yes, coders have been better.

 So let's take a look at what a relevant browser is: